Armin-Montigny/MCDC/README.md

 in case of boolean short cut evaluation, are added.
 To evaluate the MC/DC property, we need at least to test 2 values, a test pair (2 condition sets, or 2 input variable values) and then check with these test values, if the pre conditions for MC/DC are fulfilled.
-So, we will evaluate one the AST with on value of the test pair, then we will evaluate the AST with the  second value from the test pair.
+So, we will evaluate the AST with one value of the test pair, then we will evaluate the AST with the second value from the test pair.
 Having both AST results available, we will do a tree XOR operation to find out, what changed.
-This means, we will not XOR the final results only but the result of each XORed node.
-Then we see the, what changed between both analyzed ASTs.
+This means, we will not XOR the final results only, but the result of each calculated node.
+Then we see, what changed between both analyzed ASTs.
 The resulting AST (XORed) is the so called influencing tree.

 To find the influencing condition, we will check the following.
 All nodes in the path,